grpappalardo/geopandas-migration-tutorial/README.md

 Mapping and visualizing migration and movement is hard and has been done in several ways over the years.

 ![](napoleanmap.jpg)
---map showing the movement of Napoleon's troops into and back out of Russia.
+Charles Joseph Minard's 19th century map showing the movement of Napoleon's troops into and back out of Russia, along with the temperature of locations along the way.

 ![](peoplemovin.jpg)
 Visualization of migration between all countries.